Twice Baked Potatoes

 Notes

-Make Ahead: Follow the recipe as written through Step 8.
+Make ahead of time.
+Follow the recipe as written through Step 8.
 Place the filled potatoes in a covered container and store in the refrigerator for up to 24 hours.
 When you are ready to bake, place the potatoes on a baking sheet and bake at 400 degrees F for 15–20 minutes, or until hot and the cheese is bubbly.

 And for the casserole version of this recipe, check out: Twice Baked Potato Casserole